dlu-ch/dlb/doc/usage.rst

    When installed with ``python3 -m pip install --user dlb``, the command-line utility is created below ``python3 -m site --user-base`` according to :pep:`370`.
    Make sure this directory is part of the search paths for executables.

+.. [#noredoonoutputmodification1]
+   It is impossible to reliably detect an :term:`mtime` modification of a (POSIX) filesystem object after its generation without the requirement of monotonic system time and real-time guarantees.
+   Without such (unrealistic) requirements, the probability of correct detection can be made arbitrarily small by pausing the involved processes at the right moments.

 .. [#make1]
    Although they are not formally specified, Make_ has by design much stricter requirements and much looser guarantees.